hammad8622/smart-attend/README.md

-Here’s a comprehensive GitHub repository description for your project based on `main2.py` and the associated setup file:

----

 ## 📸 SmartAttend: Facial Recognition-Based Attendance System

 SmartAttend is an intelligent, desktop-based attendance system using facial recognition.
 Designed for educational institutions, it enables teachers to manage classes, enroll students, gather facial image samples, train a classifier, and mark attendance automatically — all through a sleek and user-friendly GUI built with `customtkinter`.